-My cousin, Helen, and I would sit around for hours singing folk songs while I played the guitar, my parents took us camping and we would sing around the campfire and my Dad took me with him to the old folks homes where I would play guitar and he would accompany me on mandolin or harmonica.
+My cousin, Helen, and I would sit around for hours singing folk songs while I played my guitar.
+My parents took us camping and we would sing around the campfire.
+My Dad took me with him to the old folks homes where I would play guitar and he would accompany me on mandolin or harmonica.
 I loved that!
-At his end of life, he ended up living at that old folks home..
+At his end of life, he ended up living at that old folks home.

 I went on to college and took some music theory classes at San Jose State.
 I even took some flute lessons and played recorder in a collegium.
 I remember going into the music building and seeing the harps in the practice rooms never, ever thinking that would be an instrument I would ever play.
 But who knew what was in store!

-At some point we decided that we wanted to find a bass player to play with and that proved to be a difficult task.
-Finally we found someone but he was moving to eastern Oregon in a week.
-He asked if he could store his bass at my house for a couple of weeks and I said “Sure!”
+At some point we decided that we wanted to find a bass player to join us and that proved to be a difficult task.
+Finally we found someone, but he was moving to Eastern Oregon in a week.
+He asked if he could store his bass at my house for a couple of weeks and I said, “Sure!”
 It turned out to be 3 months in which time I started to learn to play the bass.
-I got my first lesson from Tammy Fassaert, who was playing with tthe Laurie Lewis band at the Weiser, Idaho Fiddle Camp of 1986.
+I got my first lesson from Tammy Fassaert, who was playing with the Laurie Lewis band at the Weiser, Idaho, Fiddle Camp of 1986.
 We then got another guitar player to play with us and I played the bass.
 I attended the Puget Sound Guitar Camp where I studied bass with Cary Black, a wonderful bass player.
-Our guitar player moved to Indiana and Lentil Bean, a musical icon of Corvallis, stepped in.
-We also added Dave Burham, a fiddle player who had some training at the Berkeley School of Music in Boston and we became the Swing Beans for a run of about 10 years.
-We made 2 wonderful recordings that are still available (Groovin’ in the Garden and Dessert First).
+Our guitar player moved to Indiana, and Lentil Bean, a musical icon of Corvallis, stepped in.
+We also added Dave Burham, a fiddle player who had some training at the Berkeley School of Music in Boston, and we became the Swing Beans for a run of about 10 years.
+We made 2 wonderful recordings that are still available - Groovin’ in the Garden and Dessert First.

 Thormahlen Harps | 1876 SW Brooklane Corvallis, Oregon 97333 | (541) 753-4334 | firstname.lastname@example.org